maxplomer/interview_coding_challenges/exponentiation_by_squaring/README.md

 ###Algorithm Diagram

+Recursion is slow, complex and fragile for this algorithm.
+Better to just loop over the bits of exponent.

 Here is a diagram visualizing how the the while loop operates to perform exponentiation by squaring.

 Calcuate a^b, start with x=a, n=b, and result=1